civicrm/civicrm-setup/README.md

     * To enable it, add the codebase to your civicrm source tree.
 (This can be done manually - or as part of a build process.)
 * It has minimal external dependencies.

-There are a small number of external dependencies.
-To allow for the variety of ways in which different builds manage their dependencies, we leave it up to the downstream implementer to satisfy them:

-* Symfony `EventDispatcher` (`symfony/event-dispatcher` v2.x or v3.x)
-* PSR-3 (`psr/log` v1.x)

 ## Development tips

 The library can be used to implement different installers, but consider using `cv` CLI as a reference/aide.